Biotechnology — Set 2

 Correct Answer: C. Proteome

-The proteome is dynamic and changes according to the cell's environment and developmental stage.
-Studying the proteome helps scientists understand how genes actually manifest as functional biological traits.
-Proteomics is the large-scale study of these protein sets.
+• **Proteome** = The proteome is dynamic and changes according to the cell's environment and developmental stage. • **Key significance** — Studying the proteome helps scientists understand how genes actually manifest as functional biological traits. • 💡 Wrong-option analysis: A: Genome is a different concept; B: Transcriptome is a different concept; D: Metabolome is a different concept.

 The 'Flavr Savr' tomato was genetically modified primarily for which trait?